Welcome to today's edition of the Rush 24-7 podcast.

 And if the Democrats had won that election, that probably would have happened.

-It was cut short in March of 2001 by uh President Bush overruling his new Secretary of State.
+It was cut short in March of 2001 by President Bush overruling his new Secretary of State.

-Uh some people said cutting him off at the knees.
+Some people said cutting him off at the knees.

 That was the first real setback for Powell.

-And then uh telling the South Korean ally on the first visit in March 2001 that they would not support this Bush administration would not support re-engagement with North Korea.
+And then telling the South Korean ally on the first visit in March 2001 that they would not support this Bush administration would not support re-engagement with North Korea.

-We'd have built the superhighway, and the North Koreans and the South Koreans would be trading with each other, they'd be loving each other, and there wouldn't there wouldn't be a problem.
+We'd have built the super highway, and the North Koreans and the South Koreans would be trading with each other.

-So he this soundbite has it all.
+So this soundbite has it all.

 Bush sucks, cut Colin Powell off at the knees early on, sandbagged brilliant Democrat plans of Bill Clinton and Madeline Albright.